Becker students have a home in the herd.

 We offer traditional rooms in single-sex and co-ed residence halls, suite-style living and modern apartments, along with a variety of specialized living and learning opportunities.

 Located just in front of the Athletic Center, Budleigh Hall has a distinctive, classical architecture.
-The building is coed by floor and has a study lounge, common bathrooms, and accommodations for 75 students.
+The building is coed by room and has a study lounge, common bathrooms, and accommodations for 75 students.
 It includes several single occupancy rooms, but is mostly doubles.

 This green residence hall has recycled flooring, geothermal heating and cooling, low VOC paint and Energy Star appliances.
 It is coed by floor with common bathrooms and a popular lounge area.
 It houses 65 students in double rooms.